 By Matt Fussell

 Oil pastels are made up of a pigment that is held together by linseed oil.
-Oil Pastels have an oily consistency that produces a painterly effect..
-The nature of oil pastels allows the artist to work them in a similar way to paint.
+Oil Pastels have an oily consistency that produces a painterly effect.
+The nature of oil pastels allows the artist to work them in a similar way to painting.
 Thus, a finished oil pastel drawing has many of the characteristics of a finished painting.
 Many people consider pastel a painting medium, even though the process of applying the medium is clearly drawing.

 In this simple lesson, we take a look at drawing an apple with oil pastels.
 More on surfaces, the materials used, and a step by step breakdown of the process can be found further down this page.

 Artists may chose to work on a variety of surfaces including paper, canvas, cardboard, or masonite.
 Most commonly, paper is used.
 The tooth or texture of the paper also affects the finished image.
 A heavier tooth or rougher texture of the paper can produce a grainy image while a smoother texture creates a sharper image.
 Most pastel artists choose to work on surfaces with a substantial tooth because multiple applications of pastel can be applied.
 Multiple, layered applications of color often leads to more depth in the image.
 Smoother surfaces can still accept multiple applications, but to a lesser degree.

 The surface used in this demonstration is Canson Mi-Teintes paper .
 This paper is specially designed to accept applications of pastel.
 Featuring a medium tooth, the paper allows for multiple applications of both soft pastels and oil pastels.

 Most artists will find that starting with a toned paper will help in creating a full range of value in the drawing.
 Starting with a middle value allows the artist to "push" values lighter or darker.
 The artist can also allow the color of the paper to show through pastel applications in areas to add interest.